omarschall/omarschall/README.md

  <img src="images/rflo_ex_modified_abridged.png" width=400>

 A randomly initialized recurrent neural network has relatively uninteresting dynamics, determined by the statistics of the initial weights.
 On the other hand, a fully trained network, for a sufficiently simple task, can often be "reverse-engineered" to understand how the intrinsic network dynamics facilitate the learned computation.
 What happens in between?
+Are there discernable patterns to the "meta-dynamics" over training?
+Do these patterns vary across learning approaches?
+(Short answers: yes and yes!)

 ### My code
 My primary repository, vanilla-rtrl, contains NumPy-based modules for simluating vanilla recurrent neural networks doing a variety of simple tasks.
 The networks can be trained online using a variety of learning algorithms, optimizers, and continual learning methods.
 The repo also contains modules for analyzing the "journey" of an RNN's training process, allowing us to track a variety of evolving network properties over the course of learning.
 Details are in the README for the repo.